#seeyouleyte

 San Juanico Bridge

-Another highlight for me was Cuatros Islas (four islands) hopping.
-We visited two of the four islands – Mahaba and Digyo and both were breathtaking.
-I wish we stayed there longer to camp and enjoy its white sands and clear blue water.
+Another unforgettable experience for me was the Cuatros Islas (four islands) hopping adventure.
+We explored two of the four islands – Mahaba and Digyo, and both left us in awe with their breathtaking beauty.
+I couldn't help but wish for a longer stay to fully immerse in camping and relish the pristine white sands and crystal-clear blue waters.

 Mahaba Island